 • Try to get as many facts as possible.

 • Ask yourself: What specifically am I being asked to do?
 Does it seem unethical or improper?
 This will enable you to focus on the specific question you are faced with, and the alternatives you have.
 Use your judgment and common sense; if something seems unethical or improper, report it.

 • Discuss the problem with your supervisor.
 This is the basic guidance for all situations.
 In many cases, your supervisor will be more knowledgeable about the issue and will appreciate being brought into the decision-making process.
 Remember, it is your supervisor's responsibility to help solve problems.

 • Seek help from college resources.
-In rare cases where it may not be appropriate to discuss an issue with your supervisor, or where you do not feel comfortable approaching your supervisor with your question, discuss it with the Human Resources manager.
+In rare cases in which it may not be appropriate to discuss an issue with your supervisor, or in which you do not feel comfortable approaching your supervisor with your question, discuss it with the Director of Human Resources.
 If that alternative is also not appropriate, you may address your concerns to the President of the college or the General Counsel, or to any other member of the Cabinet.

 • Submit your report in writing.
 Allegations of suspected improper activities should be made in writing to assure a clear understanding of the issues raised.
 The written report should be factual and contain as much specific information as possible.